clebert/pageobject/docs/api-references/selenium-adapter.md

 const adapter = new SeleniumAdapter(driver);
 ```

+Please refer to the ["Using the Builder API"][selenium] documentation for instructions on creating a WebDriver instance.

 **Parameters:**

 - [`driver: WebDriver`][selenium-webdriver] The WebDriver instance that provides automated control over a browser session.